Rishik15/londonBikeUsageTableauVisualization/README.md

 # London Bikes Moving Average Visualization

-This repository contains the visualization project "LondonBikesMovingAverageVisualization," which offers an interactive view of bike usage trends in London, with a heatmap containing the Temperature and Wind speed details at that particular time.
+This repository contains the visualization project "LondonBikesMovingAverageVisualization," which offers an interactive view of bike usage trends in London, with a heatmap containing the Temperature and Wind speed details.

 ## Visualization
 The main visualization can be found on Tableau Public: